Tapas (website)

 Tapas, formerly known as Tapastic and originally known as Comic Panda, (Note: Comic Panda should not be confused with Big Panda, a webcomics portal which was operating in the late 1990s.) is a South Korean webtoon and prose publishing website and app owned by Tapas Entertainment, a subsidiary of Kakao Entertainment.
 It was created in 2012 by entrepreneurs Young-Jun Jang and Chang Kim, who is currently Tapas Media's CEO.

 As of February 2021 the website reports that it hosts English-language works by over 61,000 creators.
 Most of the works on Tapas are in romance and fantasy genres.
 Tapas reports that around 63% of creators on its service are women and that the majority of its users are women aged 18–24.
 Around 80% of its works are comics, while the rest are prose.

 The site works on a freemium business model; many series have the first few episodes available for free but further episodes must be purchased.
 Tapas reported that in 2020, users in total typically spent US$50,000–$70,000 each day on the service, and over that year Tapas paid US$14 million to creators.

+In 2026, it was reported that Tapas's owner Kakao planned to shut down the platform.